whatcomtrans/PoshIssues/rfc.md

 It will be important to Write any changed objects back to the database.
 Thus any commands using the database should always end the pipeline with a Write cmdlet.

-Each object when Read or after being writtend to the database will have a databasePath property added.
-This property can be supplied by property value to future write cmdlets to easily resave a changed object.
+Each object when Read or after being writtened to the database will have a databasePath property added.
+This property can be supplied by property value to future write cmdlets to easily re-save a changed object.
 ##Folders
 Each Write cmdlet will save to a different folder, creating the folders as needed.
 ###Checks